cirosantilli/linux-cheat/find.md

 there are 3 parts to a find:

-    find <where> <what> <do-what-with-finds>
+    find <search-roots> <criteria> <action>

-find all files under current dir:
+for example, to find all files named `sh` under either current dir or `/bin` and print their names to stdout do:

-    find . -name '*' -print
+    find /bin . -type f -name 'sh' -print

-same as above:
+so in the example:

+- `/bin .` are the search roots

+- `-type f -name 'a.txt'` are the criteria

+    - `-type f` says that we want only Files, not directories
+    - `-name 'a.txt'` says that we want only files with basename `a.txt`

+- `-print` is the action, it tells find what to do with the files found, in the case of print, it prints files found to stdout

+both the criteria and the actions have default values:

+- `criteria`: `-name '*'`, finding all files
+- `action`: `-print`, is the default action

+the search roots however have no default, and you must give at least one.

+therefore, the minimal find command is:

     find .

-therefore:

-- default match criteria is to match anything (*)
-- default action is to print

-find in given dirs:

-    mkdir d d2
-    touch d/a d/b d2/a d2/a
-    find d d2

-note how output also includes the dirs `d` and `d2`!
+which finds all files and directories under the current dir

-# search criteria
+# criteria

+say *what* find should find

-## name and iname
+## name

-match ENTIRE basenames posix expression:
+match **entire** basenames posix RE:

     find . -name 'README'

-finds files named **EXACTLY** `README`. does *not* match `README.txt`
+finds files named **exactly** `README`. does *not* match `README.txt`

-finds ENRTIRE basenames that match posix regex (not extended):
+it is a posix RE:

-    find . -name '*.txt'
+    find . -name '*.mp?'

+therefore the previous finds both `mp3` and `mp4` files (and `mp5` if that exists):

+## iname

 same as -name but case insensitive:

-    find . -iname '*.mp?'

 ## path

-looks at entire  file path posix regular expression:
+looks at *entire* file path posix RE

 find anything under current dir:

     find . - path './*'

-Note how relative paths all start with a dot slash './'
+relative paths *must* start with a dot slash './'

 finds only paths are either hidden or have a hidden parent.